marcuswestin/store.js/README.md

 IE6/7 limitation
 ----------------
 Access to the userData behavior in IE6 and IE7 is restricted to "same directory" in the path of the URL, much like access to localStorage is restricted to "same domain" in the protocol and host name of the URL.
-As a result, the following happens:
+In addition, just as localStorage cannot be accessed across sub domains, userData behavior cannot be accessed across sub-directories.

+Here are some examples to demonstrate the IE6 and IE7 limitations:

 	// on http://example.com/path1/
 	store.set('foo', 1)